Brendael English Springer Spaniels

 The best comment you can hear when training is "Your dog wags his tail all the time.
 He must be having a great time."

-Training treats: They are hard to find without preservatives and other nasty stuff.
+A note about training treats.
+Treats without preservatives and other nasty stuff are hard to find.
 A good definition of a training treat is one that is small, soft, and easily swallowed.
 Follow the link to training treat suggestions and recipes.